MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/installing-the-windows-powershell-sdk.md

 - Host01 - Shows how to implement a host application that uses a custom host.
-In this sample a runspace is created that uses the custom host, and then the PowerShell API is used to run a script that calls “exit.”
+In this sample a runspace is created that uses the custom host, and then the PowerShell API is used to run a script that calls "exit."
 The host application then looks at the output of the script and prints out the results.
 - Host02 - Shows how to write a host application that uses the Windows PowerShell runtime along with a custom host implementation.
 The host application sets the host culture to German, runs the